symfony/symfony-docs/book/security.rst

 a database somewhere).
 Of course, in a real application, you'll want to encode your users' passwords for security reasons.
 This is easily accomplished by mapping your User class to one of several built-in "encoders".
-For example, to store your users in memory, but obscure their passwords via ``sha1``, do the following:
+For example, to store your users in memory, but obscure their passwords via ``bcrypt``, do the following:

 .. configuration-block::